susumajii/ow2-battle-pass-calculator/README.md

 Access the calculator here: https://susumajii.github.io/ow2-battle-pass-calculator/

-This is a battle pass calculator for Overwatch 2.
+This is a battle pass calculator for Overwatch.
 Fill out a few fields and you will get back;

 * Current progress and pace
 * Remaining effort and pace needed to finish